PollockCR/CS480Pollock/PA5/README.md

 Building This Program
 ---------------------

+*This example requires assimp3*
+*On ubuntu they can be installed with this command*

+>$ sudo apt-get install libassimp-dev

 *This example requires GLUT and GLEW*
 *On ubuntu they can be installed with this command*

 >$ sudo apt-get install freeglut3-dev freeglut3 libglew1.6-dev